Adapt Before Comparison: A New Perspective on Cross-Domain Few-Shot Segmentation: Task Adaption and Embedding Space

 \section{Task Adaption and Embedding Space}

 \cref{tab:embeddings_suppl} reports our measures in the feature spaces after backbone and attached network respectively.
-We consider this to be useful for researchers to understand the challenges in CDFSS and our contribution to solve them.
+We consider this to be useful for researchers to understand the challenges in CD-FSS and our contribution to solve them.

 Pixel-to-pixel similarities are measured because they are the basis for dense comparison.
 We use ResNet-50 and extract the 13-layer feature pyramid following \citep{dcama,hs}.
 Measurement is performed independently for each layer, their index $l$ is dropped.
 Masks are first downsized by bilinear interpolation to match the feature volume size.
 Intra-support similarities are obtained with the masked feature volumes